-OECD annual inflation broadly stable at 0.6% in February 2015
+OECD annual inflation picks up to 0.9% in December 2015

-Composite leading indicators point to positive change in growth momentum in the euro area
+Composite leading indicators continue to point to stable growth momentum in the OECD area

 Annual inflation in the OECD area picked up slightly to 0.7% in November 2015, compared with 0.6% in October.